bjtully/BioMetaPipeline/README.md

 allows users to customize the calling programs to better fit their needs, as well as provides a useful documentation step for researchers.

+### Usage differences - standalone script versus docker image

+Both `pipedm.py` and `run_pipedm.py` use the same set of command-line arguments to function.

 ## Available pipelines

 - [MET_EVAL](MET_EVAL.md)